cognitedata/cognite-sdk-js/CONTRIBUTING.md

 ## Pull request
 Make a pull request from your branch to the main branch.
-When merging the pull request, only use squashing if the resulting squash commit can accuratly describe the change as a single conventional commit.
+When merging the pull request, only use squashing if the resulting squash commit can accurately describe the change as a single conventional commit.
 Once the change is pushed to the main branch, it is time for a release.

 ## Releases & Versioning